mpv-player/mpv/DOCS/man/vo.rst

         0.8
             Pitch black room

+        NOTE: Typical movie content (Blu-ray etc.) already contains a gamma drop of about 0.8, so specifying it here as well will result in even even darker image than intended!

     ``gamma-auto``
         Automatically corrects the gamma value depending on ambient lighting conditions (adding a gamma boost for dark rooms).